PaulCombal/web-app-template/README.md

 Includes a Login with Google.
 Login with Apple & Microsoft in the future?

-This repo aims to be a boilerplate for a profrssionnal website with a unified backend, and separate webapps for users, "moderators" or whatever you want it to be, and admins.
+This repo aims to be a boilerplate for a professional website with a unified backend, and separate webapps for users, "moderators" or whatever you want it to be, and admins.
 Backend also includes some logic for basic entities such as addresses and preferences, as well as basic role administration.

 It's a bummer, but HTTPS is turned OFF to avoid multiple errors on mobile development.